 If you’re looking to do something outdoors, Coastal Virginia has tons to offer.
 Check out First Landing State Park in Virginia Beach, which is Virginia’s Most Visited State Park, for a little hiking and birdwatching.
 First Landing is also located along the Chesapeake Bay and is a good place for boating and kayaking.

-Visit Norfolk’s Elizabeth River Trail and enjoying biking and water views, or visit the Botanical Gardens!
-Go over to Newport News’ Noland Trail for a peaceful 5 mile walk or jog.
+Visit Norfolk’s Elizabeth River Trail, enjoy biking and water views, or visit the Botanical Gardens!
+Go to Newport News’ Noland Trail for a peaceful 5-mile walk or jog.
 Or head to Chesapeake and kayak around the Great Dismal Swamp or visit the Chesapeake Arboretum for a hike.
 And lastly, if you’re feeling extra adventurous, head over to the Back Bay Wildlife Refuge, hike 4 miles to False Cape State Park, and go camping!

 Within the last few years, breweries have popped up all over the region.
 If you’re a brew enthusiast, then we’ve got some breweries for you to check out!
 Here are some of the highly rated breweries in the area.

-- Virginia Beach: Commonwealth Brewing Co., New Real Brewing, Backbay’s Farmhouse Brewing
+- Virginia Beach: Commonwealth Brewing Co., New Realm Brewing, Backbay’s Farmhouse Brewing

 - Norfolk: O’Connor Brewing, Smartmouth Brewing, The Bold Mariner Brewing Company

 - Portsmouth: Legend Brewing Depot, MoMac Brewing Company

 - Newport News: Tradition Brewing Co., Hilton Tavern Brewing

 - Hampton: Bull Island Brewing Co., Capstan Bar Brewing Co., Vanguard Brewpub and Distillery